Julián Castro Endorses Elizabeth Warren, Days After Ending His Campaign

 Biden has the most endorsements from current and former office-holders, including several sitting U.S. senators and former Secretary of State John Kerry, among others.

-The endorser most Democrats agree would have the most impact on the race – former President Obama – has signaled that he has no plans to back any candidate at this point in the race.
+The endorser most Democrats agree would have the most impact on the race — former President Barack Obama — has signaled that he has no plans to back any candidate at this point in the race.